Are you hoarding more stuff than you need? Here’s where to donate clothes, accessories and food in Singapore.

 SAS is a not-for-profit nursing home that provides care services to people in need of daily assistance and nursing care – particularly the less privileged.
 The services extend beyond medical and nursing care to include physiotherapy, dietary services and emotional support.

-Donate: They accept food donations like Milo and milk powder, as well as other household appliances and furniture like microwaves and office chairs.
+Donate: The team accepts food donations like Milo powder (less sugar preferred) and 3-in-1 beverages, as well as other things like appliances, clothes, or adult diapers.
 Deliveries should be directed to 130 Hougang Avenue 1 during office hours.

 Society for the Aged Sick